commercetools/commercetools-sync-java/docs/usage/SHOPPING_LIST_SYNC.md

 // execute the sync on your list of shopping lists CompletionStage<ShoppingListSyncStatistics> syncStatisticsStage = shoppingListSync.sync(shoppingListDrafts);
 ````
-The result of the completing the `syncStatisticsStage` in the previous code snippet contains a `ShoppingListSyncStatistics`
+The result of completing the `syncStatisticsStage` in the previous code snippet contains a `ShoppingListSyncStatistics`
 which contains all the stats of the sync process; which includes a report message, the total number of updated, created,
 failed, processed shopping lists, and the processing time of the last sync batch in different time units and in a
 human-readable format.